Toy manufacturers look to reduce carbon footprint - KVIA

 These initiatives range from using minimal packaging and recycled packing materials to opting for bio-based plastics rather than their petroleum counterpart.
 Some have even made the formerly discarded box part of the play experience.

-Mattel — the maker of Barbie, Hot Wheels, Fisher Price — is touting several of its product lines as sustainable, including the popular Mega Bloks Woodland Friends as well as the traditional Fisher-Price Rock-A-Stack.
+Mattel — the maker of Barbie, Hot Wheels, Fisher Price — is touting several of its lines as sustainable, including a Woodland Friends edition of the popular Mega Bloks as well as an upcoming version of its traditional Fisher-Price Rock-A-Stack.

 “Those are now made of bio-based sugar cane plastic.
-And we’ll be taking that into other lines rolling out throughout the years.
-So, we were planning to do 100 percent recycled product by 2030,” said Mattel’s Senior Public Relations Manager Scott Shaffstall said.
+And we’ll be taking that into other lines rolling out throughout the years,” said Mattel’s Senior Public Relations Manager Scott Shaffstall said.

-Shaffstall also says Mattel has also reduced packing waste by using 93% recycled materials.
+Mattel says it also reduced packing waste by using 93% recycled or sustainably sourced materials, and by 2030 has the goal that its toys will be made from 100% recycled, recyclable or bio-based plastic materials.

 Professor Tensie Whelan, the former head of the Rainforest Alliance and current director of NYU’s Stern Center for Sustainable Business, says focusing on sustainability practices in the toy industry is long overdue.

-Note: This story has been corrected to show that the new version of Fisher-Price Rock-A-Stack is not yet in stores.